k-leonard/k-leonard.github.io/watchlist/plan.md

     * the close button isn't working
     * want the options vertical list style (ao3 style)
     * perhaps have count next to the selections (like ao3?) probably improvement for later
-    * make it so i can click on the title of a show from the browse screen and it will take me to the extended show listing
+    * make it so i can click on the title of a show from the browse screen and it will take me to the extended show listing in the collection

 - [ ] over all fix aesthetic, looks kinda mental hospitcal core right now